Be Confident! Towards Trustworthy Graph Neural Networks via Confidence Calibration: Additional Results

 \subsection{Additional Results for Calibration}

 \textbf{NLL and BS. } Since NLL and BS can be affected by the accuracy of predictions, we should keep the accuracy unchanged when evaluating the performance of calibration methods.
 However, the accuracy-preserving property cannot be satisfied by MS. Therefore, we omit it from our baselines for fairness.
 Table \ref{tab:nll} and Table \ref{tab:brier} report calibration results evaluated by NLL and BS.
-We find that CaGCN generally achieves the best results.
+We find that CaGCN is generally better than other baselines at * 0.05 level and ** 0.01 level.

 \textbf{Reliability diagrams. } In Section \ref{sec:notation} we visualize the under-confidence problem of existing GNNs using reliability diagram.
 Here we still employ the same method to make a comparison before and after confidence calibration.
 Fig. \ref{fig:result_re1} and Fig. \ref{fig:result_re2} show the reliability diagrams on different models and networks of various label rates before (odd rows) and after (even rows) calibration.
 We can see that the confidence of predictions on all the datasets and models is well-calibrated.
+Moreover, for further verifying our conclusion that GNNs are under-confident, we also demonstrate the reliability diagrams of another four representative GNNs (GraphSAGE \citep{graphsage}, APPNP \citep{ppnp}, SGC \citep{sgc}, GIN \cite{gin}) on all the datasets with 20, 40, 60 label rates.
+The results are summarized in Fig. \ref{fig:result_another_20}, \ref{fig:result_another_40}, \ref{fig:result_another_60}.
+Similarly, we can observe that in almost all the datasets, the average accuracy of most bins is higher than the average confidence, which means these models are also under-confident, verifying our conclusion again.

 \textbf{Confidence distribution. } In Section \ref{sec:notation} we visualize the confidence distribution as a supplement for the under-confidence problem of existing GNNs.
 Same as before, here we visualize the confidence distribution before (odd rows) and after (even rows) confidence on different models and networks of various label rates to make a comparison.
 As shown in Fig. \ref{fig:result_dis1} and Fig. \ref{fig:result_dis2}, we can see that a large quantity of correct predictions have been transformed into a higher confidence range while incorrect predictions change little.